indibyte/NGNK-glass-clock/README.md

 Or copy/symlink this directory into your Omarchy plugins folder:

 ```
-~/.config/omarchy/plugins/jesse.glass-clock/
+~/.config/omarchy/plugins/NGNK.glass-clock/
 ```

 ## Usage

-1. Enable the plugin in your Omarchy config (its id is `jesse.glass-clock`).
+1. Enable the plugin in your Omarchy config (its id is `NGNK.glass-clock`).
 2. Reload the Omarchy shell.

 The clock appears pinned to the top-right corner of your largest monitor.